sindhu-sp/COVID-Tracker/README.md

 The following things are incorporated in this application:
 * This website will help the user to search their location and know ahead of time the present covid situation.
-* This covid tracker is provided with a modal input form where the user can input a state of his choice
+* This covid tracker is provided with a modal input form where the user can input a state of his choice.
 * Upon validation, the user is presented with an interactive map, that of the state.
 * Pins are dropped on the counties of the state.
 * If the user hovers on it the covid data for the particular county pops up.